redstreet/beancount_reds_importers/README.md

 2. You can now run `bean-identify`, `bean-extract`, etc. See the included script: Run `./import.sh <your_input_ofx>`
 3. If cusip info is missing, the importer will let you know.
 Add it to your `fund_info.py`

+## Testing
+I run tests across hundreds of actual ofx and csv files, against reference outputs that I know to be correct from my personal file.
+However, I'm unable to share them since these are personal.
+Testing against real world files is best, so I recommend you do this with your own input files.
+Having said that, Unit tests are probably useful, even if limited, and I'll add these shortly (contributions welcome).

 ## Contributions
 Test ofx files and test infra appreciated.